GOMC-WSU/Manual/src/input_file.rst

 - Parameter file
 - Input file "NAME.conf" (proprietary control file)

+In order to restart a simulation in GOMC from exactly where it left off, the following files also need to be provided:

+- XSC file(s)
+- COOR file(s)
+- CHK file

+In order to run a hybrid MCMD simulation, the following files also need to be provided:

+- XSC file(s)
+- COOR file(s)
+- VEL files(s)
+- CHK file

 PDB File
 --------
 GOMC requires only one PDB file for NVT and NPT ensembles.
 However, GOMC requires two PDB files for GEMC and GCMC ensembles.